Megaparsec tutorial

 StateT m <|> StateT n = StateT $ \s -> m s <|> n s

-Here we can see the splitting of state s
+Here we can see the splitting of state s, just like we saw sharing of the

-.
-There is a difference though, because the expressions m s
+reader context r.
+There is a difference though, because the expressions m s and n s produce stateful results: together with monadic value, they

 return the new state in a tuple.
-Here we either go with m s
+Here we either go with m s or with n s,

 naturally achieving backtracking.

-?
-Let us consider now putting State
+What about ParsecT?
+Let us consider now putting State inside ParsecT

 like this: